 Best Things To Do In Acadia National Park

 1. Hike The Best Trails In Acadia National Park

 One of Acadia’s greatest assets is its diverse range of short hiking trails.

 You can walk a flat family friendly trail around a picturesque lake surrounded by colorful trees in Fall, hike a quick forest trail to a summit with gorgeous views over the bay and even climb up sheer face granite rocks via iron rung ladders for an adrenaline rush.

-Acadia’s hikes are typically short and fairly steep, climaxing with spectacular views at each summit.
+Acadia National Park’s hikes are typically short and fairly steep, climaxing with spectacular ocean and lake views at each summit.

 That means you can plan to hike 2, 3 or even 4 trails in a day and be rewarded with stunning lake, island or Ocean views every time.